-1. Read General Rules and Livestock Sanitary Requirements.

-2. Dairy animals will check / weigh in during the livestock weigh-in from 6-8 p.m. on Monday, July 18.
-Livestock will release from 8:30 - 10:00 a.m.
-Sunday, July 24.

-3. Exhibitors may enter a maximum of five (5) animals in this department, with no more than three (3) animals in each class.

-4. There will only be two classes for heifers; registered and grade.
+- 1. Read General Rules and Livestock Sanitary Requirements. - 2.
+Dairy animals will check / weigh in during the livestock weigh-in from 6-8 p.m. on Monday, July 17.
+Livestock will release from 8:30-10:00 a.m.
+Sunday, July 23. - 3.
+Exhibitors may enter a maximum of five (5) animals in this department, with no more than three (3) animals in each class. - 4.
+There will only be two classes for heifers; registered and grade.
 All grade or leased animals must file official "4-H Grade Dairy Cattle or Leasing Identification Form" with the Extension Office by June 15 to be eligible to show.
 Registered heifers must have their papers in the name of the 4-H member by May 1.

 These certificates will be checked by the Beef Superintendent at time of entry on the fairgrounds.
 All heifers will be shown by age according to classes listed.
 Registered heifers will also show by breed regardless of numbers.

-5. A Champion and Reserve Champion Showman may be selected in Jr. and Sr. divisions.

-6. Showmanship age is as of January 1 of the current year.
+- 5. A Champion and Reserve Champion Showman may be selected in Jr. and Sr. divisions. - 6.
+Showmanship age is as of January 1 of the current year.
 All exhibitors are encouraged to compete in showmanship class and pre-registration by July 9 is requested.

-7. The 4-H Dairy show will be a "no fit" show.
+- 7. The 4-H Dairy cattle show will be a "no fit" show.
 This is defined as not using adhesives, glue, and paint or powder products in preparing the animal for the show ring.
-Mousses and oils are allowable.

-8. The Top 5 overall dairy animals will be recognized.
+Mousses and oils are allowable. - 8.
+The Top 5 overall dairy cattle will be recognized.
 No premium is awarded for this honor.
+These animals can come from any class.
+It is at the judge's discretion as to what classes these animals are selected from.
+Each class champion and reserve class champion need to be prepared.